Leopardo666Nadilha/AutumnSoftwares/README.md

     Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
 ## 📄 License

 This project is the property of Autumn Softwares.
-The source code for the conceptual projects in the portfolio (PontoCerto SaaS, Ordo Finances) is available under the MIT License.